 This is one of the best jobs for people who like to work outside and make a difference.
 You might need to go into the office to write reports sometimes, but you also spend time in the field.

-High-paying jobs are available at engineering companies, but the job requires a Bachelor’s degree in environmental engineering, environmental science, or a related field before entering this career.
+High-paying jobs are available at engineering companies, but the job requires a Bachelor’s degree or master’s degree in environmental engineering, environmental science, or a related field before entering this career.

 According to the Bureau of Labor Statistics, environmental engineers make $47 per hour.

 14. Freelance Virtual Assistant

 Virtual assistants work from home and provide administrative or creative services for their clients, and you don’t need much more than a high school diploma to get started.

 There are many job opportunities for virtual assistants because many businesses need help managing email and day-to-day tasks.

 Being a virtual assistant is best for people with anxiety because you aren’t responsible for the business decisions, just helping it run.

 You set your own hours and make a regular income while maintaining a work-life balance, plus you can make $15 – $30 an hour.

 You can learn about starting a successful career as a virtual assistant by taking this FREE course from $10K VA.